CodeTwo Signatures Add-in for Outlook

 Important

-There is no add-in pane in Outlook for iOS and Android (like on desktop Outlook apps) so you can't change your signature manually and you need to rely on automatic signatures.
+The add-in pane is not available in Outlook for iOS and Android (unlike in desktop Outlook apps), so you can’t change your signature manually there and need to rely on automatic signatures.
 This is a limitation of Outlook, not CodeTwo.

 Changing the email sender in Outlook mobile